Mrivas0331/362uniquefashiondisc/vision.md

 # WearWell.Co

 For customers interested in purchasing clothing who need an easy to use online clothing retailer, WearWell.co is a dedicated back and front end service that provides a fully online clothing marketplace that ships to the customers door with ease and availability.
-Unlike other stores that need a lot of physical space, WearWell.co entirely online approach and easy return service allows customers to try and buy from the comfort of their own home.
+Unlike other stores that need a lot of physical space, WearWell.co entirely online approach and easy return service allows customers to buy from the comfort of their own home.